Michigan Truck Accident Help Center > Michigan Truck Accident Questions

 The best way to get the money and benefits you deserve is to have the most aggressive attorneys in Michigan fighting for you.
 If you or a loved one has been involved in a truck accident, contact our offices today for your free consultation.

 There are numerous causes to truck accidents that you may not be aware of.
 For example, the accident could be caused by driver fatigue, drug abuse, broken or defective equipment on the truck, overloading, lack of training, the weather, or negligent driving (just to name a few).
-At the Law Offices of Michael Morse, our Michigan truck accident lawyers have the experience and technology to fully investigate these causes so you don't have to.
+At the Law Offices of Michaels, our Michigan truck accident lawyers have the experience and technology to fully investigate these causes so you don't have to.

 Further, our Michigan truck accident attorneys have detailed knowledge of the regulations governing truck driver conduct.
 Proving a violation of one of these regulations is detrimental to recovering you money.